 by Dr. Surya Bhagwati on Mar 24, 2020

 The world finds itself in an increasingly difficult situation today due the novel coronavirus, COVID-19.
 According to the World Health Organisation, novel coronavirus (nCov) has to be symptomatically managed for severe acute respiratory infection if and when a strain of MERS-CoV (coronavirus) infection is suspected.

-The Ministry of Ayurveda, Yoga & Naturopathy, Unani, Siddha, Sowa Rigpa and Homoeopathy (Ayush) has issued an advisory recommending possible ayurvedic treatments.
-Even for the additionally vulnerable, and those with a severe respiratory infection (SARI), Ayurveda can play a key role if a nCoV infection is suspected.
-Ayurveda plays a major role in symptomatic management and preventive care.
+The Ministry of Ayurved, Yoga & Naturopathy, Unani, Siddha, Sowa Rigpa and Homoeopathy (Ayush) has issued an advisory recommending possible ayurvedic treatments.
+Even for the additionally vulnerable, and those with a severe respiratory infection (SARI), Ayurved can play a key role if a nCoV infection is suspected.
+Ayurved plays a major role in symptomatic management and preventive care.

-Here are a few Ayurvedic remedies that are recommended by Dr Surya Bhagwati, an authority on Ayurveda with more than 25 years of experience.
+Here are a few Ayurvedic remedies that are recommended by Dr Surya Bhagwati, an authority on Ayurved with more than 25 years of experience.

 1. Giloy (roughly the size of a bhindi) + Tulsi ([basil], 6 leaves) + Ginger (1/2 tsp.) + Kali Mirch ([black pepper], 4-6 peppercorns)

 - Grind them and make herbal tea out of it, mixing it with honey and drinking it.
 Giloy is a plant commonly available and can be grown in plantations or at home.
 It can control cough, fever and support immunity.
 Ginger and black pepper act like natural anti-biotics, anti-viral and also break the phlegm and congestion and clear off the lungs.

 - Use Ayurvedic supplement rich in herbs like amla which is a great source of Vitamin C